eacof/fosdem-2014/README.md

 FOSDEM 2014
 ===========

-Content regarding the EACOF presentation at FOSDEM 2014 https://fosdem.org/2014/schedule/event/eacof/
+Content regarding the EACOF presentation at FOSDEM 2014 by @[hayfield](https://github.com/hayfield) and @[JPedz](https://github.com/JPedz) - https://fosdem.org/2014/schedule/event/eacof/

 This contains content used during the presentation - the slides, and a draft of what was to be spoken.
 The slides are alternatively [available on Speaker Deck](https://speakerdeck.com/hayfield/eacof-the-energy-aware-computing-framework).